 India lies to the South of the Asian continent, resting comfortably between the Himalayas in the North and the great Indian Ocean in the South.
-With an expansion of 3.287 million square kilometers, all facets imaginable of nature’s splendor are present in one or the other part of the country.
+With an expansion of 3.287 million square kilometres, all facets imaginable of nature’s splendour are present in one or the other part of the country.

 India offers vivid, enchanting shades of bewitching beauty.
 Amazed disbelief at its sheer magnanimous diversity is inescapable.

 One can meet snow-clad mountains at several excellent destinations like Shimla, Manali, Kashmir, Kufri, Darjeeling, Shillong to name a few.

 Northern India is nourished by waters of Ganges; its tributaries and the Brahmaputra, while the peninsular streams of Godavari, Narmada, Krishna and Kaveri flow across southern India.
 Famed cities of Delhi, Haridwar, Mathura, and Srinagar are located on these banks.

 Lakhs of people reach Haridwar every year to take a dip in the Holy Ganges.
 For the believers, it is the ‘Mecca of Yoga’ and ‘Gateway to the Gods’ that can absolve them of their sins.

 The 7516-kilometre long coastline houses the Eastern and Western Ghats resplendent with the biodiversity of flora and fauna.

 The marshy Rann of Kutch on the west and Sunderbans Delta on the east are most striking features of the coastline.
 The Runn Utsav organized in winters has recently become a global tourist attraction.